Can Overexposure to Sunlight Cause Hair Loss?

 However, excessive exposure to UV radiation can lead to various health issues, including sunburn, premature aging of the skin, and an increased risk of skin cancer.
 When it comes to hair health, the relationship is more nuanced and less straightforward.

-Se även The Connection Between Hair Loss and Diabetes
+Se även The Connection Between Gut Health and Hair Loss

 Myths and Misconceptions: